SimoneChieppa/SimoneChieppa/README.md

 -  I am a student of the Msc in Data Science at Sapienza University of Rome, in my last year of studies.
 -  Currently, I am spending a semester in Lisbon at Nova IMS for my Erasmus exchange.
--  I completed a BSc in Statistics
+-  I completed a BSc in Statistics.

 <h1 align="center">What's on my GitHub</h1>